mckennapsean/dissertation/content/07-reflect.md

 stories, and this method was quite similar to other times we employed this method similarly in the _understand_ activity.
-As before, the design requirements we identified were critical to shaping the project, and here they are the seven flow-factors that we identified which motivated how we conducted user evaluation.
+As before, the design requirements we identified were critical to shaping the project, and here they are the seven flow-factors we identified that motivated how we conducted user evaluation.
 Then, we employed user studies that resulted in guidelines for future tools, and the design activity framework is able to capture and describe the results of these evaluation methods to facilitate other visualization practitioners designing and evaluating tools and techniques in this space.

-By connecting the design process to design decisions, we were able to reflect on how the studys' guidelines fit within the overall design process of these evaluation methods.
+By connecting the design process to design decisions, we were able to reflect on how the study's guidelines fit within the overall design process of these evaluation methods.
 By mapping to the nested model, the design activity framework emphasized that the evaluation and user studies for this project correspond to decisions made at the encoding and interaction levels.
 For